 There is no simple way to identify the manufacturer of every paperweight that you find.
-Hundreds if not thousands of companies have produced at least a few paperweights over the past 150 years, and many are still in circulation.
+Hundreds if not thousands of companies or studios have produced at least a few paperweights over the past 150 years, and many are still in circulation.
 But there are some important clues and techniques to help narrow down the possibilities, and maybe indentify the precise age and maker.
 Experience helps a lot, but the more you read, the more you talk to other collectors about paperweights, the less difficult it becomes.
 That said, some paperweights stump everybody!

 To start with, where did you get the paperweight?
 From a paperweight dealer, or an antiques dealer?
 From ebay, or a car boot sale?
 What were you told about it?
 How was it described?
 Unless you got it from a reputable paperweight dealer, the attribution may well be a little inaccurate, or even completely wrong.
 And even dealers make mistakes.
 What country did you buy it in?